 It also comes with a one year warranty and money back guaranty of 30 days.

-- 💧 ADVANCED 4-STAGE FILTRATION - Uniquely designed with 4-stage filtration technology, the personal water filter ensures water goes firstly through pre-filter grid, PP cotton fiber, coconut shell activated carbon, and finally through a 0.1 micron hollow fiber UF membrane.
-Thus, our portable filter straw will remove minimum 99.9999% of protozoan parasites, micro-plastic, bacteria, Chlorine, VOCs and heavy metals …
+- ADVANCED 4-STAGE FILTRATION- Uniquely designed with 4-stage filtration technology, the personal water filter ensures water goes firstly through the pre-filter grid, PP cotton fiber, coconut shell activated carbon, and finally through a 0.1-micron hollow fiber UF membrane.
+Thus, our portable filter straw will remove minimum 99.9999% of harmful substances …

 MoKo Portable Water Filter